QuentinRougemont/fsc_modelling/README.md

 5 and 6 pop models can be easily modified by editing those in the folder `02-models`.
 See fastsimcoal manual for further details

+# To do:

+* add all models and topology comparison for models without gene-flow
+* add Rscript AIC computation
+* add bash command lines for boostraping dataset